You know those little dogs that hang on to your trouser leg and just won't let go?

 Use Agile, HCD and Lean UX methods to design user-centred websites and applications that address user needs and create business value.

-Use Visio, Excel, Powerpoint and various video editing tools to create Service blueprints, Business value/User pain point matrices to present research findings to Business and help guide the development roadmap.
+Use Miro, FigJam, Visio, Excel, Powerpoint and various video editing tools to create Service Blueprints, Business value/User pain point matrices to present research findings to Business and help guide the development roadmap.

 Use Sketch, InVision, Axure to create wireframes and prototypes that clearly guide development.